-If it is named, you can select any property-set GUID.
+If the custom property is named, select any property-set GUID.
 If you select a property set that is already in use, you must choose a 32-bit integer or string ID that is not already in use in that property set.
 If you select a brand new property-set GUID, you need not worry about IDs already in use because there will not be any.

-If you want named custom properties, Quest recommends you use the PS_PUBLIC_STRINGS property-set GUID, (PS_PUBLIC_STRINGS being an alias for {00020329-0000-0000-000000000046}), and use string IDs with a prefix that is unique to your application (like "Quest-").
+If you want named custom properties, Quest recommends you use the PS_PUBLIC_STRINGS property-set GUID, (PS_PUBLIC_STRINGS being an alias for {00020329-0000-0000-C000-0000000046}), and use string IDs with a prefix that is unique to your application (like "Quest-").

-Step 4 (if mail routing by domain differentiation): Configure mail routing domains
+Step 4 (if mail routing using domain differentiation): Configure mail routing domains

-Conditional Step: This step applies only if you will configure email coexistence by temporary routing domains (domain differentiation in DNS) during the migration.
-If you will instead use smart hosts for mail routing (or will not configure mail routing at all), skip ahead to step 5.
+Conditional Step: This step applies only if you will configure email coexistence using temporary routing domains (domain differentiation in DNS) during the migration.
+If you use smart hosts for mail routing or will not configure mail routing at all, skip to step 5.

-Whether you are implementing SMTP mail connectivity only or complete coexistence with Quest CMN, most migrating organizations use temporary SMTP domains to route traffic between Notes and Exchange.
-Other administrators prefer to configure SMTP mail routing with smart host servers, for single-namespace environments.
-In either case, the routing method must be configured at both the server and user levels.
-At the user level, Notes person documents and AD object records are configured later in this procedure, when provisioning the target AD and synchronizing the two directories.
+Whether your organization is implementing SMTP mail connectivity only or full coexistence with Quest CMN, most organizations use temporary SMTP domains to route traffic between Notes and Exchange.
+Other administrators prefer to configure SMTP mail routing with smart host servers for single-namespace environments.
+The routing method must be configured at the server and user levels.
+At the user level, Notes person documents and AD object records are configured later in this procedure when you provision the target AD and synchronize the two directories.

-Notes-to-Exchange mail routing is configured so that new mail in Notes, both external inbound mail and internal mail from not-yet-migrated Notes users, can be correctly routed to already-migrated recipients in Office 365.
-The Notes-to- Exchange routing domains therefore must be configured (but not yet activated) before the first user collection is migrated to Exchange.
-The forwarding rules will then be activated for each user collection as that collection is migrated.
+Notes-to-Exchange mail routing is configured so that new mail in Notes, both external inbound mail and internal mail from not-yet-migrated Notes users, is routed to already-migrated recipients in Office 365.
+The Notes-to-Exchange routing domains must be configured (but not yet activated) before the first user collection is migrated to Exchange.
+The forwarding rules are activated for each user collection as that collection is migrated.

-External inbound mail can be switched (by MX record) to arrive in Exchange instead of Notes at any time after mail-enabled objects have been provisioned into AD-before, during or after the actual migration.
-Many admins prefer to minimize change before and during the migration process, so they update the MX record only when the migration is complete.
-Others prefer to minimize the forwarding "hops" by switching about halfway through the migration process.
-And some make the switch as soon as the target AD objects are mail-enabled.
+External inbound mail can be switched (by MX record) to arrive in Exchange instead of Notes any time after mailenabled objects are provisioned into AD-before, during or after the migration.
+Many administrators prefer to minimize changes before and during the migration process so they update the MX record only when the migration is complete.
+Others prefer to minimize the forwarding "hops" by switching halfway through the migration process.
+And some administrators make the switch as soon as the target AD objects are mail-enabled.

-Whenever the DNS switch occurs, the Notes routing domains (for Exchange-to- Notes mail routing) must be configured before the switch, so Exchange can route mail for not-yet-migrated recipients to their Notes mailboxes.
+Whenever the DNS switch occurs, the Notes routing domains for Exchange-to- Notes mail routing must be configured before the switch so Exchange can route mail for not-yet-migrated recipients to their Notes mailboxes.

-To configure subdomains for mail routing by domain differentiation:
+To configure subdomains for mail routing by domain differentiation